top of page

 enabled: true

-• Update Traefik Docker Compose:
+• Update Traefik Docker Compose file:

-This to make crowdsec works as the middleware in front of the Traefik
+CrowdSec Traefik integration These to make crowdsec works as the middleware in front of the Traefik

 - '--entrypoints.http.http.middlewares=crowdsec@file'